burlachenkok/exploring-python3/python3-note.md

 In the previous example from the [Variables Introspection](#variables-introspection) section we have used [nonlocal](https://docs.python.org/3/reference/simple_stmts.html#nonlocal), and [global](https://docs.python.org/3/reference/simple_stmts.html#global) keywords.
 Now, let's take a close look at its meaning.

-**global.** The global statement is a declaration that holds for the entire current code block.
-It means that the listed identifiers will be interpreted as global variables.
+**global.** The global statement is a declaration that holds for the entire current code block scope.
+This declaration means that the listed identifiers will be interpreted as global variables.
 Global variable scope changed immediately to the module-level binding without any intermediate outer scope, relative to the current scope.
 It is impossible to assign value to a global variable without using `global`.
 However, you can actually (formally) refer to global variables if you want to only *read* from them.

 **nonlocal.**  The nonlocal statement causes the listed identifiers to refer to previously bound variables in the nearest enclosing scope excluding globals.
 So *nonlocal* variables changed the scope to the outer function.
-This is important because the default behavior for binding is to search the local namespace first.
+This is important because the default behavior for binding value is to search the local namespace first.
 Names listed in a *nonlocal* statement must not collide with pre-existing bindings in the local scope.

 You should use this variable access modifiers when you're going to *write* to the variable and provide an interpreter the hint about what you are going to do exactly:

-* You want to define a new local variable and you provide the default value with the `=` operator.
+* You want to define a new local variable and you provide the default value with the `=`.
 * You do not want to create a local variable, but instead, you want to write to a global variable or variable from a previous(nested) context.

 In C++/C#/Java, such a *nonlocal* scope is impossible because in these languages you cannot define a function inside another function.

 At the syntax level in C++, you actually can define a lambda function inside a function, but it is a syntax sugar.

 You can read more about Lambda C++ functions from [C++ Technical Note from C++1998 to C++2020/ Lambda Functions](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#lambda-functions).
 In C++ you cannot define a function inside a function because by design of the language it does provide extra expressibility.
 Similar to the idea of a "universal base class" the concept of having nested relations between functions does not have any sense in C++ mentality.

 ## Modules and Packages

 ### Modules

 A module is a file containing Python definitions and statements.

 The file name is the module name with the suffix `.py`.
 Python module files are files written with Python language and in general they look like usual scripts.
 Within a module, the module name (as a string) is available as the value of the global variable `__name__`.

 Typically, you can launch the Python module as a script if the authors of the module provide some utility functionality either with `python script_name.py` or `python -m script_name`.

 During launching the module, the code in the module will be executed, just as if you imported it, but with one difference the __name__ will be set to "__main__".

 The part of the code for executing the script funtionality of the module typically has the following quard condition: